-12. Social Security
+3.11 Social Security

 Retirement planning is the responsibility of the individual not the government.
-Therefore, we call for the elimination of the coercive government sponsored Social Security system.
+Therefore, we call for the elimination of the coercive government-sponsored Social Security system.

-13. Resource Use
+3.12 Resource Use

 Resource management is properly the responsibility and right of the legitimate owners of land, water, and other natural resources.
 We oppose government control of resource use via taxes, incentives, or regulations.

 We call for the homesteading or other just transfer to private ownership of government controlled lands and other resources.
 We recognize the legitimacy of resource planning by means of private, voluntary covenants.
 We oppose creation of new government parks or wilderness and recreation areas.
-Such parks and areas that already exist should be transferred to non-government ownership.
-Pending such just transfer, their operating costs should be borne by their users rather than by taxpayers.
+Such parks and areas that already exist must be transferred to non-government ownership.
+Pending such just transfer, their operating costs must be borne by their users rather than by taxpayers.

-IV.
-The State
+4. The State

-1. Sovereign Immunity
+4.1 Sovereign Immunity

-Government agents should be subject to civil and criminal liability for any injuries caused by their actions, without regard to whether those actions occurred during the course of their duties.
+Government agents must be subject to civil and criminal liability for any injuries caused by their actions, without regard to whether those actions occurred during the course of their duties.
 Neither government agencies nor their representatives shall be exempted from laws, statutes and regulations applicable to everyone else.

-2. Government Secrecy
+4.2 Government Secrecy

 We oppose the government's use of secret classifications to keep information from the public, especially that which exposes government malfeasance.

-3. Death Penalty
+4.3 Death Penalty

-4. Internal Security and Civil Liberties
+4.4 Internal Security and Civil Liberties

-We call for the repeal of the USA PATRIOT Act, Foreign Intelligence Surveillance Act, the National Defense Authorization Act and all other legislation that authorizes secret evidence, holding people without charge, treating material witnesses like convicted criminals, engaging in searches and seizure without warrants, and other violations of individual rights under the color of national security.
+In order to best protect individual rights, it is necessary to remove the monopoly over domestic security concerns from the state, and allow open and honest discussion of potential security information with competing private contractors.
+We therefore call for the abolition of the Department of Homeland Security, the repeal of the USA PATRIOT Act, Foreign Intelligence Surveillance Act, the National Defense Authorization Act and all other legislation that authorizes secret evidence, holding people without charge, treating material witnesses like convicted criminals, engaging in searches and seizure without warrants, and other violations of individual rights under the color of national security.
 Additionally, we oppose the existence of internal Border Patrol checkpoints.

-5. Government Debt
+4.5 Government Debt

 a. that the budget is balanced exclusively by cutting expenditures, and not by raising taxes;